getpriority(2) System Calls Manual getpriority(2)

 getpriority, setpriority - get/set program scheduling priority

 #include <sys/resource.h> int getpriority(int which, id_t who); int setpriority(int which, id_t who, int prio);

 The scheduling priority of the process, process group, or user, as indicated by which and who is obtained with the getpriority() call and set with the setpriority() call.
 The process attribute dealt with by these system calls is the same attribute (also known as the "nice" value) that is dealt with by nice(2).
 The value which is one of PRIO_PROCESS, PRIO_PGRP, or PRIO_USER, and who is interpreted relative to which (a process identifier for PRIO_PROCESS, process group identifier for PRIO_PGRP, and a user ID for PRIO_USER).
 A zero value for who denotes (respectively) the calling process, the process group of the calling process, or the real user ID of the calling process.
-The prio argument is a value in the range -20 to 19 (but see NOTES below). with -20 being the highest priority and 19 being the lowest priority.
+The prio argument is a value in the range -20 to 19 (but see NOTES below), with -20 being the highest priority and 19 being the lowest priority.
 Attempts to set a priority outside this range are silently clamped to the range.
 The default priority is 0; lower values give a process a higher scheduling priority.
 The getpriority() call returns the highest priority (lowest numerical value) enjoyed by any of the specified processes.
 The setpriority() call sets the priorities of all of the specified processes to the specified value.
 Traditionally, only a privileged process could lower the nice value (i.e., set a higher priority).
 However, since Linux 2.6.12, an unprivileged process can decrease the nice value of a target process that has a suitable RLIMIT_NICE soft limit; see getrlimit(2) for details.

 POSIX.1-2001, SVr4, 4.4BSD (these interfaces first appeared in 4.2BSD).

 For further details on the nice value, see sched(7).
 Note: the addition of the "autogroup" feature in Linux 2.6.38 means that the nice value no longer has its traditional effect in many circumstances.
 For details, see sched(7).
 A child created by fork(2) inherits its parent's nice value.
 The nice value is preserved across execve(2).
 The details on the condition for EPERM depend on the system.
 The above description is what POSIX.1-2001 says, and seems to be followed on all System V-like systems.
-Linux kernels before 2.6.12 required the real or effective user ID of the caller to match the real user of the process who (instead of its effective user ID).
+Linux kernels before Linux 2.6.12 required the real or effective user ID of the caller to match the real user of the process who (instead of its effective user ID).
 Linux 2.6.12 and later require the effective user ID of the caller to match the real or effective user ID of the process who.
 All BSD-like systems (SunOS 4.1.3, Ultrix 4.2, 4.3BSD, FreeBSD 4.3, OpenBSD-2.5, ...) behave in the same manner as Linux 2.6.12 and later.
-C library/kernel differences Within the kernel, nice values are actually represented using the range 40..1 (since negative numbers are error codes) and these are the values employed by the setpriority() and getpriority() system calls.
-The glibc wrapper functions for these system calls handle the translations between the user-land and kernel representations of the nice value according to the formula unice = 20 - knice.
-(Thus, the kernel's 40..1 range corresponds to the range -20..19 as seen by user space.)
+C library/kernel differences The getpriority system call returns nice values translated to the range 40..1, since a negative return value would be interpreted as an error.
+The glibc wrapper function for getpriority() translates the value back according to the formula unice = 20 - knice (thus, the 40..1 range returned by the kernel corresponds to the range -20..19 as seen by user space).

 According to POSIX, the nice value is a per-process setting.
 However, under the current Linux/NPTL implementation of POSIX threads, the nice value is a per-thread attribute: different threads in the same process can have different nice values.
 Portable applications should avoid relying on the Linux behavior, which may be made standards conformant in the future.

 nice(1), renice(1), fork(2), capabilities(7), sched(7) Documentation/scheduler/sched-nice-design.txt in the Linux kernel source tree (since Linux 2.6.23) Linux man-pages 6.04 2023-03-30 getpriority(2)